codem1ner/fcc-notes/responsive-web-design/css-cafe-menu/README.md

-# Learn Basic CSS by Building a Cafe Menu
+# Learn Basic CSS by Building a Cafe Menu: Steps

 [Live Preview](https://raw.githack.com/codem1ner/free-code-camp/main/responsive-web-design/css-cafe-menu/index.html)

-# Learn Basic CSS by Building a Cafe Menu, Completed
 > - CSS tells the browser how to display your webpage.
 You can use CSS to set the color, font, size, and other aspects of HTML elements.
 > - In this course, you'll learn CSS by designing a menu page for a cafe webpage.
 ---

 > **Step 1** <br>

+In this project, you will learn the basics of CSS(Cascading Style Sheets) by building a cafe menu.
+CSS is the language used to style an HTML document.
+It describes how HTML elements should be displayed on the screen.

 As you learned in the last few steps of the Cat Photo App, there is a basic structure needed to start building your web page.<br>

+Every HTML document should have a DOCTYPE declaration and html element.
+The DOCTYPE tells the browser which version of HTML the document is in.
+And the html element represents the root element which contains all other elements.

 Add the `<!DOCTYPE html>` tag, and an `html` element with a `lang` attribute of `en`.

 ```html